ldutoit/2020-spring-school-GBS/sessions/reference_assembly.md

 ### Run Stacks with a reference genome

-In the folder `GBS` create the output folder for this analysis, `output_refmap`.
+In the folder `GBS` create an output folder for this analysis, `output_refmap`.

-we'll use the same samples as before.
+We'll use the same samples as before.
 The mapped files are in:

  ```/nesi/project/nesi02659/obss_2020/resources/day3/oregon_stickleback_mapped/```

-create a link to your current directory for this folder (*hint* `ln -s /path/to/link/ .` will link to your current directory)
+Create a link in your current directory for this folder (*hint* `ln -s /path/to/link/ .` will link to your current directory)

-refmap_map.pl has less options since the mapping take care of many of the steps from `denovo_map.pl` such as the creation of loci for each individuals before a comparison of all loci across all individuals.
+refmap_map.pl has less options since the mapping takes care of many of the steps from `denovo_map.pl`, such as the creation of loci for each individual before a comparison of all loci across all individuals.
 Use the [online help] (https://catchenlab.life.illinois.edu/stacks/comp/ref_map.php) to build your refmap command.

 • Unlike in the previous exercise, ask for 2 threads